-For the purpose of presenting consolidated financial statements, the assets and liabilities of the group's foreign operations are mostly translated at exchange rates prevailing on the reporting date.
+For the purpose of presenting consolidated financial statements, the assets and liabilities of the group's foreign operations are translated at exchange rates prevailing on the reporting date.
 Income and expense items are translated at the average exchange rates for the period, unless exchange rates fluctuate significantly during that period, in which case the exchange rates at the dates of the transactions are used.
 Exchange differences arising, if any, are recognized in other income.
-Exchange rates along with historical rates used in these financial statements are as follows:
+The exchange rates used in these financial statements are as follows: